 If you haven’t made any posts at all to your Facebook page in the last month, the only thing you’re telling your audience is that you have nothing to say.

 Creating a business blog is an excellent way to communicate your knowledge and expertise surrounding a particular aspect of your industry.
-If you can answer common questions or solve problems related to what you do, you’ll help build your authority in your field.
+If you can answer common questions or solve problems related to what you do, you’ll help build your authority in your field of expertise.

 Don’t just post out of obligation to maintain a presence online or to have something to share on social media.
 Invest time and resources into crafting fully-formed, high useful content.